Agency: Human, Robotic and Divine

 Consciousness

 Opinion is wildly divided on how to account for the self-reflective consciousness that we humans experience.
-On the one hand, some see the rapid advances in the neurosciences and extrapolate to a future where consciousness is also explained in scientific terms.
+On the one hand, some see the rapid advances in the neurosciences and extrapolate to a future where consciousness is also explained in neurobiological terms.
 The emergent-monism/non-reductive physicalism of Clayton, Murphy and Peacocke head in this direction.
 Others see the problem as intractable.
 Russell Stannard sees no easy way to reconcile our experience of self and the passage of ‘mental-time’ with the block universe model of space-time.
 Keith Ward finds arguments for the immaterial nature of mental images to be persuasive, and given this, the logical possibility that human agency may also be rooted in the immaterial.
 I myself am undecided, but guardedly optimistic about future emergent-physicalist attempts to account for both mental images and subjective experience/qualia.

+But minds do not act in isolation.
 When describing real-life scenarios involving people, we should probably expect to list a plethora of inter-related agents at various scales, from atomic, to genetic, to person, to group, to ecosystem, with at best fuzzy boundaries between them.
 But if we were to rank each of them by the quantity of effects traceable to each, I think the conscious human person would invariably be at the top of the list.

 Robotic Agency

 Historically, if we encountered something that moved toward us, or did much at all, it was safe to assume it was an agent.
-The more human-like the behaviour, the more agency we were encountering.
+The more human-like the behavior, the more agency we were encountering.
 As Brian Cantwell-Smith has noted, until recently if anything spoke to us, we could hope to take it home for dinner.
 But these days anything from our cars, to computers, or artificial intelligences might try and strike up a conversation with us.
-Today robots and intelligent devices are able to exhibit all kinds of behaviours that make them look as though they are agents, while we can be assured that by my definition above, they are merely machines.
+Today robots and intelligent devices are able to exhibit all kinds of behaviors that make them look as though they are agents, while we can be assured that by my definition above, they are merely machines.

-An example of behaviour that exposes the problem is Chess playing.
+An example of behavior that exposes the problem is Chess playing.
 This has traditionally been associated with high human intelligence, and there's no doubt that IBM's chess-playing system 'Deep Blue' that in 1997 beat the world champion, Kasparov, was a magnificent technical achievement.
 As might have been expected, the media reported that a brave new era of artificial intelligence had begun.
 But the researchers themselves saw things differently.
 According to Senior Manager, Chung-Jen Tan, "This chess project is not AI", and Joseph Hoane, "The techniques that tried to mimic human judgment failed miserably.
-We still don't know how to do that at all".
+We still don't know how to do that at all."

 So it would be a mistake to see Deep Blue as performing human-like judgment, even though it can outperform human judgment when applied to the same task.
 More importantly, Deep Blue is no more an agent in the world than an everyday PC.